FBCASSINI/url-shortener/readme.md

 The gulp file requires ./lib/VerNumberInc.js to get it working.

 Yo can add files to the folder in the gulp.js on line #7 and #34

+## Deploy enhancemnets 1 and 2 to heroku

+Click on deploy and choose master branch
+This will deploy 2 features added by peers.
+1.) suppressing log files and make then console.log
+2.) add version number bumber to bump the version in package.json.